create3000/x_ite/docs/_posts/components/RigidBodyPhysics/CollisionCollection.md

 *softnessErrorCorrection* indicates fraction of collision error fixed in a set of evaluations (0 = no error correction, 1 = all errors corrected in single step).

-### MFNode [in, out] **collidables** [ ] <small>[X3DNBodyCollisionSpaceNode,X3DNBodyCollidableNode]</small>
-{: #fields-collidables }

-CollisionCollection node holds a collection of objects in the *collidables* field that can be managed as a single entity for resolution of inter-object collisions with other groups of collidable objects.
-A group consists of both collidable objects as well as spaces that may be collided against each other.

 ### SFBool [in, out] **visible** TRUE
 {: #fields-visible }